 In another sense, the edge is application-specific, and the configuration of its infrastructure varies accordingly.
 The edge for a hyperscaler that’s building a new availability zone in a tier 2 metro requires several thousand square feet of space and several MW of power, but this doesn’t warrant building a dedicated facility.

 Instead, an existing, multi-tenant data center (MTDC), like DataBank’s, provides the ideal solution.
 For a network provider looking to deploy new 5G towers—or extend an undersea cable landing further inland—the edge may require far less space and power.
 It also might be in a unique location where no data center is available.
-In that case, a modular, micro-data center —with half-cabinets and kWs of power is the perfect option – such as the EdgePresence platform in which DataBank has invested.
+In that case, a modular, micro-data center —with half-cabinets and kWs of power is the perfect option.

 There is also an element of the edge that is performance/latency-specific.
 For instance, video and e-commerce applications may continue to be adequately served by data centers, cloud platforms, and CDNs in the tier 1 and 2 metros where they exist today.
 Those applications perform fine even with the 15-100ms of latency that occurs between a user and a server hundreds of miles away.